rage/programming-23/data/exam.md

 * Your allocated exam time will begin when you click on the link `Begin exam`.

 <notice>
-Please do not ask any questions on the public course support channels about specific programming tasks assigned to you, until the entire exam session is finished.
-Complete the programming tasks to the best of your understanding.
+Please do not ask any questions about specific programming tasks assigned to you on the public course support channels while the exam session is still ongoing.
+That is, you may only ask task-specific questions about the exam after 10 PM on the day of the exam.
+Complete the programming tasks to the best of your understanding, and please do indicate in your course feedback if the instructions were confusing.
 </notice>

 #### Submitting the programming tasks